My Child's Hearing

 At MED-EL, we’ve been connecting families with life-changing hearing implants for more than 30 years so we understand that hearing loss can be difficult for you and your whole family.
 That’s why we’ve always been driven by one thing: A passion to help people with hearing loss.

 It’s been that way since 1977, when our CEO, Dr. Ingeborg Hochmair, pioneered the modern cochlear implant along with her husband Erwin.
-Today we’ve grown to more than 2,500 employees covering over 130 countries, but we’re still guided by the steadfast principles of our founders.
+Today we’ve grown to more than 2,500 employees covering 140 countries, but we’re still guided by the steadfast principles of our founders.

 Our dedicated support network and local care specialists ensure our recipients are always well cared for.
 And when we create new technology, we make sure it’s compatible with earlier implants so that everyone can benefit.
 With MED-EL, our recipients know they can always count on us for a lifetime of better hearing.